GaikwadMahadev/git_learning/README.md

 # git_learning
-It is for learning, Prctice and Test Perpouse
+It is for learning, Practice and Test Perpouse
+Second changes for fetch and pull